tommasomoretti/nameless-analytics-batch-data-loader/README.md

         print(f"{e}")
 ```

-### Use this script to load data from a Cloud function to Google BigQuery.
+### Load data from a Cloud function to Google BigQuery

 ```py
 import csv